JAC Heyue Tongyue: Production version

 A facelift in 2014 changed the name of the sedan to Heyue A13.
 The facelift features a redesigned front with smoked lamps and a restyled rear end with horizontal lamps extending on to the trunk lid.
-The Heyue A13 was powered by a 1.3 liter DOHC natural aspirated engine producing 99 hp (73 kW)/6000rpm and 124Nm/4000rpm of torque.
+The Heyue A13 was powered by a 1.3 liter DOHC natural aspirated engine producing 73 kW and 124 Nm of torque.

 Safety

-The Chinese-made J3 in its most basic Latin American version with 2 airbags received 1 star for adult occupants and 2 stars for toddlers from Latin NCAP in 2012.
+The Chinese-made J3 in its most basic Latin American version with 2 airbags received 1 star for adult occupants and 2 stars for toddlers from Latin NCAP 1.0 in 2012.